Clinical Trials Monitoring Branch (CTMB)

 - Managing an electronic audit report submission system for oversight and review of preliminary audit findings, final audit reports and follow-up responses for final approval.

-- Maintaining and continually updating the automated CTMB Audit Information System (CTMB-AIS) which tracks approximately 1,500 Cooperative Groups/CCOPs audits annually.
+- Maintaining and continually updating the automated CTMB Audit Information System (CTMB-AIS) which tracks approximately 1,500 Network Groups/NCORPs audits annually.

 - Ensuring timely submission of reports and follow-up responses/corrective action plans in response to audit findings.

-- Attending scheduled audits by the Cooperative Groups, particularly when there are concerns of poor data quality or scientific misconduct.
+- Attending scheduled audits by the Network Groups, particularly when there are concerns of poor data quality or scientific misconduct.

-- Reviewing and approving requests for additions or changes to the Cooperative Groups/CCOPs rosters of participating institutions through the CTMB-AIS.
+- Reviewing and approving requests for additions or changes to the Network Groups/NCORPs rosters of participating institutions through the CTMB-AIS.

-- Conducting annual reviews of Cooperative Group rosters and auditing activities of participating institutions to ensure consistency between the CTMB-AIS roster and each Group roster.
+- Conducting annual reviews of Network Group rosters and auditing activities of participating institutions to ensure consistency between the CTMB-AIS roster and each Group roster.

 Cancer Center / Single Institution / Special Response Audits